Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Outcomes

-The outcomes of this procedure depend on the causes of nerve compression, the degree to which the nerve was compressed, and how much time elapsed between the injury and surgery.
-Unfortunately, the degree of nerve damage is difficult to assess before surgery.
 From my extensive experience of doing hundreds of pudendal decompression surgeries, approximately two-thirds (66%) of patients benefit from this procedure.
 This number includes all the patients, even those with severe nerve injuries.
 That means that patients with less severe nerve injuries may benefit from the procedure even more.

 A Little History

-The book “The Change of Life in Health and Disease,” published in Philadelphia in 1871, established pudendal neuralgia as a medical condition.
-Knowledge of pudendal neuralgia was almost lost until the late 1980s.
-French neurologist Dr. Gerard Amarenco reported on a series of patients with “syndrome du cyclist”, the cyclist syndrome, which occurs when a pudendal nerve is compressed between a narrow bicycle seat and the medial surface of ischial tuberosity (sitz bone).
+French neurologist Dr. Gerard Amarenco reported on a series of patients with “syndrome du cyclist,” the cyclist syndrome, which occurs when a pudendal nerve is compressed between a narrow bicycle seat and the medial surface of ischial tuberosity (sitz bone).

 Dr. Ahmed Shafik, an Egyptian surgeon, first described how to surgically decompress the pudendal nerve using the transperineal technique (an incision around the anus) in 1992.
 Soon after, my mentor, Professor Roger Robert from Nantes, France, described transgluteal pudendal neurolysis—decompression of the pudendal nerve with an approach through the buttock.
-Professor Robert is not only an outstanding neurosurgeon but also an anatomist, and this unique combination allowed him to develop a whole new procedure for pudendal nerve decompression.

 I graduated from my fellowship in gynecologic surgery at the Mayo Clinic in 2003 and opened a pelvic pain practice in Phoenix in 2004.
 I started seeing patients with pelvic pain whose condition I was unable to explain using any known diseases.

-So, in early 2005, I googled the symptoms: perineal/vaginal bringing pain with sitting.
+So, in early 2005, I googled the symptoms: perineal/vaginal burning pain with sitting.
 Several medical articles showed up, but most of them had one common name as one of the authors: Roger Robert.
 I then wrote to Professor Robert in Nantes, France, asking if I could come and learn from him.
-In the summer of 2005, I traveled to Nantes and worked with Professor Robert for almost 3 weeks, assisting him with numerous surgeries and seeing many patients in the office with him.

 I also worked with the wonderful Dr. Jean Jacques Labat, a neurologist who assisted Professor Robert with diagnosing and treating patients before surgery, and with the amazing radiologist Dr. Thibault Riant, who taught me how to perform CT-guided pudendal nerve blocks.
-When I returned to Phoenix, I started seeing more and more patients with pudendal neuralgia and pudendal nerve compression, and I performed my first transgluteal pudendal nerve decompression in the fall of 2005.

 There was a concern that leaving this ligament unrepaired may cause instability in the sacroiliac joint.
 So, from the very first patient, I would repair the sacrotuberous ligament the same way that an orthopedic surgeon repairs a ligament in the knee.
-Next, I incorporated the use of a neurosurgical microscope into the procedure.
-This allowed for significantly improved precision.

 The next modification was the use of an On-Q pain pump placed next to the nerve towards the end of surgery to provide postoperative analgesia and decrease central sensitization (memory of pain in the brain).
 In the third change, NIMS (nerve integrity monitoring system) was added so that the nerve could be found even when there was a lot of scarring.

 The next modification was the use of nerve wrap to prevent the reoccurrence of adhesions.
 Initially, I was using a collagen nerve conduit, but a few years ago I switched to an amniotic membrane, which, in addition to preventing adhesions, also contains factors/chemicals promoting nerve healing.
-The last major modification was the method by which I cut the sacrotuberous ligament.
-Cutting it in a Z fashion allows me better access to the nerve and facilitates the repair at the end of surgery.

 Up to today, I have done several hundred of those procedures, most likely more than any other provider, with the exception of my amazing mentor, Professor Roger Robert.